vmware/container-service-extension/docs/README.md

 $ esxcli network firewall refresh
 ```

-Make sure the `port group` defined in the template, is defined in the ESXi host, is accessible by the machine running the `packer` script and it has a DHCP service running.
-The default `port group` in the provided template is `VM Network`, but can be changed based on the ESXi configuration.
-Extract of the `kubernetes-ubuntu.json` template:
+Make sure that the `port group` defined in the template:
+- is defined in the ESXi host accessible by the machine running the `packer` script,
+- it has a DHCP service running.

+The default `port group` in the provided template is `VM Network`, but it should be changed based on the ESXi configuration.
+This is a fragment of the `kubernetes-ubuntu.json` template:

 ```
 "vmx_data": {